Virtual reality pedals and dances its way into fitness classes

 Anytime Fitness, a worldwide franchise, uses automated kiosks to screen immersive classes from indoor cycling to yoga.

-“We have doubled down on our concentration of virtual fitness,” said Shannon Fable, corporate director of programing.
-“It’s an electronic way to deliver reliable, affordable group fitness for free.”
+"We have doubled down on our concentration of virtual fitness," said Shannon Fable, corporate director of programming.
+"It's an electronic way to deliver reliable, affordable group fitness for free."

 Fable, who is based in Boulder, Colorado, said virtual fitness is also popular in personal training and kiosks provide classes during off-peak afternoon hours.